 In this post I'll discuss the kicks targeted toward angle one of the octagon.
 Tensoku Ryu students must demonstrate proficiency at these kicks in order to obtain the Yellow Belt (Hachikyu) ...Read More

 In this post, we will cover several different categories of kicks.
-These include rear kicks, crescent kicks and hook kicks.
-There are two or three of each type of kick ...Read More
+These include rear kicks, crescent kicks, and hook kicks.
+There are two or three kicks per category in the ...Read More

 In this article, we will discuss kicks delivered by using body rotation as a method of generating power or confusing an opponent.
 Kicks that employ rotational delivery are often quite powerful ...Read More